nextflow-io/training/docs/hello_nextflow/02_hello_world.md

 ## 6. Use CLI parameters for inputs

 We want to be able to specify the input from the command line, since that is the piece that will almost always be different in subsequent runs of the workflow.
-Good news: Nextflow built-in workflow parameter system called `params`, which makes it easy to declare and use CLI parameters.
+Good news: Nextflow has a built-in workflow parameter system called `params`, which makes it easy to declare and use CLI parameters.

 ### 6.1.
 Edit the input channel declaration to use a parameter